Iraq–United States relations: Current status

-The United States helped establish the Central Bank of Iraq in 2004, and since then the U.S. dollar has become the country's chief currency because of Iraq's large informal economy which runs on cash.
+The United States helped establish the Central Bank of Iraq in 2004, and for nearly two decades the U.S. dollar was commonly used in the country alongside Iraq's official currency.
+In January 2024, the Iraqi central bank banned dollar withdrawals and transactions to restore the status of the national currency.

 The Iraqi insurgency, also referred to as the Iraq Crisis, escalated after the withdrawal of U.S. troops in 2011, resulting in violent conflict with the central government, as well as sectarian violence among Iraq's religious groups.
-This escalated into a civil war with the conquest of Fallujah and Mosul and major areas in northern Iraq by the Islamic State of Iraq and the Levant (ISIL, also known as ISIS).
+This escalated into a civil war with the conquest of Fallujah and Mosul and major areas in northern Iraq by the Islamic State.
 This has resulted in airstrikes by Iran, Syria, and other countries – including the United States.

 In January 2017, US President Donald Trump issued an executive order banning the entry of all Iraqi citizens, as well as citizens of six other countries.
-After sharp criticism and public protests as well as lawsuits against the executive order, Trump relaxed the travel restrictions somewhat and dropped Iraq from the list of non-entry countries in March 2017.
+After sharp criticism and public protests as well as lawsuits against the executive order, Trump relaxed the travel restrictions and dropped Iraq from the list of non-entry countries in March 2017.

 As of October 2019, United States continued to use Iraqi bases for conducting operations such as the Barisha raid.

 On 31 December 2019, the U.S. embassy in Baghdad was attacked by supporters of Popular Mobilization Forces militia in response to U.S. airstrikes on 29 December 2019.